blackest34/MolDyn/README.md

-# MolDyn v0.2
+# MolDyn v0.21

 A molecular Dynamic code written in C++ by Giuliano Carchini

 The program simulates a box of noninteracting particles (hydrogen mass) with Berendsen thermostat.

 The paramters are defined in the input.txt file (REQUIRED).
 An example is included in the repository.
-The parameters are to be included in ALL CAPS followed by an equal sign '=' Any amount of spaces can be included.
+The parameters are to be included in ALL CAPS followed by an equal sign '=' Any amount of spaces or empty lines can be included.
 The parameters are the following:

 NATOMS = (INT) total number of atoms.